New NY governor adds 12,000 deaths to publicized COVID tally

 During the spring of 2020, when New York was the deadliest hot spot in the U.S., Cuomo emerged in the eyes of many Americans as a hero of the pandemic for his daily PowerPoint briefings and stern but reassuring language.
 He won an international Emmy and wrote a book on leadership in a crisis.

-But Cuomo's critics had long charged that he was manipulating coronavirus statics to burnish his image.
-Months later, it turned out that his administration had minimized the death toll among nursing home resident by excluding several thousand who had succumbed after being transferred to hospitals.
+But Cuomo's critics long charged that he was manipulating coronavirus statics to burnish his image.
+Months later, it turned out that his administration had minimized the death toll among nursing home residents by excluding several thousand who had succumbed after being transferred to hospitals.

 Cuomo used those lower numbers last year to erroneously claim that New York was seeing a much smaller percentage of nursing home residents dying of COVID-19 than other states.

 Federal prosecutors have been investigating his administration’s handling of the data.
-The state Assembly Judiciary committee has also been investigating the matter as part of an impeachment probe and is weighing whether to include those findings in a report.
+The state Assembly Judiciary committee has also been investigating the matter.

 This week, in the wake of the sexual harassment scandal, Cuomo's Emmy was revoked.
 And the publisher of his book has said it will no longer print hardcover copies and will not come out with a paperback edition.